 Springfield Armory XD(M) Target Pistol

-Ordinarily the 10mm would never be on a list of target pistols, especially given the fact that this is a barely modified polymer based, striker-fired pistol that anyone could make quick allusions to, as a mainstream non-target gun.
+Ordinarily the 10mm would never be on a list of best target pistols, especially given the fact that this is a barely modified polymer based, striker-fired pistol that anyone could make quick allusions to, as a mainstream non-target gun.
 But, don't underestimate the 10mm because of its notorious recoil.

-The pistol has some definite target improvements, but the caliber is what intrigues us the most about this XS(M). the 10mm is fast.
+The pistol has some definite target improvements, but the caliber is what intrigues us the most about this XS(M).
+The 10mm is fast.
 Very fast.
 Which means it move to target flatly over shorter distances.
 It is also very easy to fine-tune with all the case length and the myriad options for projectiles.
 The recoil can be tamed over time by the shooter, and the inherent accuracy of a fast, flat projectile make sense for this gun.

 The recoil is also mitigated slightly by the longer barrel, the flexibility of the underlying polymer frame and the overall balance of the gun which is very good thanks to the full cut on the top of the slide and the elongated underlug style dustcover.